Hydronephrosis: Treatment

 Left sided hydronephrosis in a person with an atrophic right kidney.
 Stent is also present (image below).

 Left sided hydronephrosis, coronal view.
 Stent is also present.

 Treatment of hydronephrosis focuses on the removal of the obstruction and drainage of the urine that has accumulated behind the obstruction.
 Therefore, the specific treatment depends upon where the obstruction lies.
+Additionally, treatment of hydronephrosis caused by anatomic or congenital abnormalities varies depending on the diagnosis and abnormality.

-Acute obstruction of the upper urinary tract is usually treated by the insertion of a nephrostomy tube.
+Acute obstruction of the upper urinary tract is typically treated by the insertion of a nephrostomy tube.
 Chronic upper urinary tract obstruction is treated by the insertion of a ureteric stent or a pyeloplasty.

-Lower urinary tract obstruction (such as that caused by bladder outflow obstruction secondary to benign prostatic hyperplasia) is usually treated by insertion of a urinary catheter or a suprapubic catheter.
-Surgery is not required in all prenatally detected cases.
+Lower urinary tract obstruction (such as that caused by bladder outflow obstruction secondary to benign prostatic hyperplasia) is typically treated by the insertion of a urinary catheter or a suprapubic catheter.

+In prenatally detected cases of hydronephrosis, surgery is not always required.
+In mild cases, the hydronephrosis is typically transient and resolves before birth.
+In cases of hydronephrosis that is not spontaneously resolved before birth, surgical intervention may be warranted.
+Severe cases of fetal hydronephrosis or hydronephrosis may require vesicoamniotic shunting and vesicocentesis.

 Prognosis

-The prognosis of hydronephrosis is extremely variable and depends on the condition leading to hydronephrosis, whether one (unilateral) or both (bilateral) kidneys are affected, the pre-existing kidney function, the duration of hydronephrosis (acute or chronic), and whether hydronephrosis occurred in developing or mature kidneys.

-Permanent kidney damage can occur from prolonged hydronephrosis secondary to compression of kidney tissue and ischemia.

-For example, unilateral hydronephrosis caused by an obstructing stone will likely resolve when the stone passes, and the likelihood of recovery is excellent.
-Alternately, severe bilateral prenatal hydronephrosis (such as occurs with posterior urethral valves) will likely carry a poor long-term prognosis, because obstruction while the kidneys are developing causes permanent kidney damage even if the obstruction is relieved postnatal.
+The prognosis of hydronephrosis is highly variable and depends on the condition leading to hydronephrosis, whether one or both kidneys are affected, the pre-existing kidney function, the duration of hydronephrosis (acute or chronic), and whether hydronephrosis occurred in developing or mature kidneys.
+In the case of unilateral hydronephrosis caused by an acute obstructing stone for example, the hydronephrosis will likely resolve with removal of the stone, and the likelihood of recovery is promising.
+In contrast, permanent kidney damage can occur from prolonged hydronephrosis secondary to compression of kidney tissue and resulting ischemia.
+Accordingly, hydronephrosis caused by posterior urethral valves has a poor long-term prognosis because obstruction while the kidneys are developing causes permanent kidney damage by 20 weeks gestation.

-Hydronephrosis can be a cause of pyonephrosis, which is a urological emergency.